Yussef-Rostom/sa3etha-backend/API.md

 - **Headers:**
   - `Authorization`: `Bearer <access_token>`
 - **Body:**
+  - `subServiceId` (String, required): The ID of the sub-service to update stats for.
-  - `averagePricePerHour` (Number, optional): The expert's average price per hour.
+  - `averagePricePerHour` (Number, optional): The expert's average price per hour for this service.
-  - `yearsExperience` (Number, optional): The expert's years of experience.
+  - `yearsExperience` (Number, optional): The expert's years of experience for this service.
 - **Validation:**
   - Valid access token required
   - User must have role "expert"
+  - Sub-service ID is required and must be a valid MongoDB ObjectId
   - Average price per hour must be a number (if provided)
   - Years of experience must be a number (if provided)
 - **Response:**